auth0/auth0-PHP/README.md

 ## Documentation

 We also have tailored SDKs for [Laravel](https://github.com/auth0/laravel-auth0), [Symfony](https://github.com/auth0/symfony), and [WordPress](https://github.com/auth0/wordpress).
-If you using one of these frameworks, use the tailored SDK for the best integration experience.
+If you are using one of these frameworks, use the tailored SDK for the best integration experience.

 - Quickstarts
   - [Application using Sessions (Stateful)](https://auth0.com/docs/quickstart/webapp/php) — Demonstrates a traditional web application that uses sessions and supports logging in, logging out, and querying user profiles.
 [The completed source code is also available.](https://github.com/auth0-samples/auth0-php-web-app)